-Can Mice Climb & Where Exactly Can They Fit & Go?
+Mouse Climbing Abilities & Where Exactly They Can Fit

 Keep your home pest free with simple, effective solutions.
 Subscribe and save!

-If you want to keep mice out, you need to know how much space they need to get in.
-A mouse can squeeze through an opening that is just the size of a pencil.
+Mice are so flexible, they can squeeze through an opening that is just the size of a pencil.
 Keep that in mind and do an inspection of your home to find potential entry points.
-Gaps along the edges of doors, or openings for plumbing and utility lines offer an easy way in for a mouse.
+Gaps along the edges of doors or openings for plumbing and utility lines offer an easy way in for these critters.
 Inspecting the outside of your home at night, with all of the lights on inside may make it easier to notice small openings because you will see light shining through.

-Knowing the small spaces mice use to enter a home will make it easier for you find and assess pest problems and infestations.
-Click below for more information about what attracts mice and how to keep them outside where they belong.
+Knowing the small spaces they can use to enter a home will make it easier for you to find and assess mouse problems and infestations.

 If you don’t like the thought of mice climbing, jumping, and squeezing into small spaces around your home, it’s important to take steps towards prevention.
 Sealing up any holes that can be an entry point for a pest, eliminating food sources and clutter that could entice them, and using a botanical repellent are all pest control methods that could help.